-When we want to give directions to a particular place or location, we mainly use the imperative form.
+The imperative form is commonly used to give directions when guiding someone to a particular place or location.
 Let us look at some examples below:

 To Give Instructions

-Another usage of the imperative form is to invite someone to a gathering or something like that.
-Let us look at an example below:
+The imperative form can also be used to invite someone to an event or gathering.
+Let us look at the examples below: